cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 $ su -l checkeruser checkersd collect-gentxs
 ```

-They make this publicly available for everyone including non-validators.
+They make this publicly available for everyone, including non-validators.

 ### Final distribution to operators

-All operators download this genesis in their node servers and scrutinize it for confirmation that it conforms to their expectations.
-And put it in their own `/home/checkersuser/.checkers/config/genesis.json`.
+All operators download this genesis to their node servers, scrutinize it for confirmation that it conforms to their expectations, and put it in their own `/home/checkersuser/.checkers/config/genesis.json`.

 ## Prepare the network